Eysiger/map_fitter/README.md

-# cloud_fitter
+# map_fitter
-Finds optimal transformation of a point cloud to match with another point cloud
+Finds optimal transformation of a grid_map to match with another grid_map